fortunejuggle/src/docs/lpic2.212.4.md

 ###   Testing for open mail relaying

-open relay how to testTesting a mail relay can be done by delivering an email for a recipient to a server that's not supposed to do any relaying for the recipients domain.
+Testing a mail relay can be done by delivering an email for a recipient to a server that's not supposed to do any relaying for the recipients domain.
 If the server accepts AND delivers the email it is an open relay.